 Stories have an emotional component that’s lacking in benefit statements, data sheets, and white papers.
 Stories can bring a product or service experience to life.
 For example, if your product has an interesting history, it can build interest among buyers.
 Legacy brands with long, well-known histories like GE, FedEx, Exxon, and Apple are able to take advantage of the fact that their names are well-known to their B2B customers.
 Newer companies need to work harder to create their own identities (but they also don’t have to struggle to shed an obsolete image or manage a long-standing controversy).

 You can make your brand more human by telling stories.
 One great source for stories to tap into is the voice of the customer.
-Act-On, for one example, features customer testimonials and success stories so prospects can hear about the benefits of our solutions in very relatable, meaningful terms.
+Act-On, for one example, features customer success stories so prospects can hear about the benefits of our solutions in very relatable, meaningful terms.

 Eddie Yoon’s story about Generac in the Harvard Business Review provides a spectacular example: